apache/druid/docs/content/DataSourceMetadataQuery.md

 layout: doc_page
 ---
 # Data Source Metadata Queries
-Data Source Metadata queries return ingestion related information for a dataSource.
+Data Source Metadata queries return metadata information for a dataSource.
 It returns the timestamp of latest ingested event for the datasource.
 The grammar is:

 ```json
 {